 b.
 Deep rooted fearful mindset of the poor themselves.

-Negotiating the tensions between disparate segments of society and harnessing the productive potential that arises in disrupting oppressive hierarchies in order to open the minds of the people to consider alternative ways of living emerged as major prerequisite tasks to any development work in these rural contexts.
+Negotiating the tensions between disparate segments of society and harnessing the productive potential that arises in disrupting hierarchies in order to open the minds of people to consider alternatives and question dogmas.

 After school, with much opposition from his family he joined the Mitra College of Art at Kolkatta.
 He did not enjoy it there so he left and joined Kalabhavan at Viswabharati , Shanti-niketan under Ramkinkar Baig amongst others, where he imbibed the spirit of Gurudev Rabindranath Tagore, and a love for nature and music, that held stead for the rest of his life's work.
 He travelled by cargo ship to London , where he completed his post graduation.
 After post-graduation he joined the Bata Shoe Co. in London and worked with them in Paris as well as in Kolkata, where he developed a number of new advertising strategies under the tutelage of D.K.Sinha.
 One of his creations was the linking of seasons and festivals (Durgapuja) with product, - a strategy still used by Bata and mainstreamed by many advertisers.

 He then, joined Small Industries Extn Training (now NISIET) at Hyderabad and headed both communications as well as international training.
 At NISIET , he spent a very extensively active period in developing training mannuals for management of small scale and tiny industries.